Breee/geofence_splitter/README.md

 - FENCE_NAME is the name of the geofence, including the brackets
 - OUT_FENCE_BASENAME is the basename of the generated geofences.
 - SPLITS is the amount of splits made.
 One split devides a geofence into 4 geofences.
 Two splits do the same recursively to every of the 4 geofences, so we end up with a total of 16.
 Three splits repeat and you end up with 64.
 Four will be 256.

+5. run the script
+`python3 fence_divider.py`

+The output files are located in directory `out` there is also a file `geojson.json`  which you can load on this site: [http://geo.jasparke.net/](http://geo.jasparke.net/) use it to verify that everything went as expected.